badgateway/ketting/readme.md

 ```

 Lastly, it's possible to follow [RFC6570](https://tools.ietf.org/html/rfc6570)
-templated links, using the second argument.
+templated links (templated URI), using the second argument.

 For example, a link specified as: